Kjell-Idar Juvik

-Kjell-Idar Juvik (born May 21, 1966) is a Norwegian politician for the Norwegian Labour Party.
+Kjell-Idar Juvik (born 21 May 1966) is a Norwegian politician for the Norwegian Labour Party.

-Born in Hemnesberget, Helgeland, Kjell-Idar Juvik has been a member of Hemnes municipality council since 1987, and served as mayor from 2003–2011.
+Born in Hemnesberget, Helgeland, Kjell-Idar Juvik has been a member of the municipal council of Hemnes Municipality since 1987, and served as mayor from 2003–2011.
 Juvik gained national media attention as one of the four mayors that fronted his municipality and seven others in the Terra Securities scandal.

 He is the nephew of former parliament member Sverre Johan Juvik.